 Guidance for requests: Town Halls should convey concepts about the science being conducted or solicit suggestions from the attendees rather than be a report of recently completed or ongoing activities.
 Town Halls about specific projects or space missions will not be considered.
 Material presented during the event should not be programmatic or country/region-centered.
 The Town Halls should convey information of interest to a broad audience.

 A limited number of rooms are available for small group meetings.
 Please contact Jenny Ramarui to inquire about availability.
 All meetings will generally be scheduled to take place during the lunch period or at other times that do not conflict with the scientific program.

 Short courses are offered free of charge, however advance registration is required due to limited seating for each event.
 Conference attendees are eligible to select one of the short courses listed below during the conference registration process.
 The short courses listed below will take place in the Valamar Dubrovnik Lacroma Hotel, unless otherwise noted.
-Due to limited meeting space availability, no additional requests for short courses can be considered.

 Date: Saturday, October 6, and Sunday, October 7